myriadrf/LimePSB-RPCM/docs/reference/v1.4/DSIandCSIcons.rst

 MIPI DSI Display and CSI Camera Connectors
 ##########################################

-LimePSB-RPCM has two 15-pin FPC connectors for MIPI DSI display and MIPI CSI camera.
+LimePSB RPCM has two 15-pin FPC connectors for MIPI DSI display and MIPI CSI camera.
 MIPI DSI interface is used for connecting serial display.
 Detailed display 1 connector J15 pinout is as shown in table 13.

 .. list-table:: Table 13.
 MIPI DSI display 1 connector (J15) pinout
    :header-rows: 1